-The southern coast of Yorke Peninsula is very isolated.
-You can reach Leven Beach, about 20 minutes by car from Corny Point Lighthouse, a great spot for killer sunsets.
+The southern coast of the Yorke Peninsula is very isolated.
+About 20 minutes by car from Corny Point Lighthouse, you can reach Leven Beach, a great spot for killer sunsets.
 Leven Beach is a very peaceful and completely isolated beach, good for a morning walk or swim.

-On the north eastern side of Yorke Peninsula lies Ardrossan a lovely place, popular among families and holiday makers.
-This place is famous for the blue swimmer crabs and for wading and raking for crabs from the shore or from the boat.
-You can read about my crabbing exprience here.
+On the northeastern side of Yorke Peninsula lies Ardrossan, a lovely place popular among families and holidaymakers.
+This place is famous for the blue swimmer crabs and wading and raking for crabs from the shore or the boat.
+You can read about my crabbing experience here.
 I loved the colour contrast of this Ardrossan Beach.

-On the north western side of Yorke Peninsula you can visit Moonta, a small place located on the coast with heritage buildings and churches.
-And the beautiful Moonta Jetty with its white-sands beach and turquoise water.
+On the north-western side of Yorke Peninsula, you can visit Moonta, a small place located on the coast with heritage buildings and churches.
+And the beautiful Moonta Jetty with its white-sand beach and turquoise water.

-These are just few of the many beautiful Yorke Peninsula beaches that you can check out by touring the area.
-From Adelaide it’s only 3 hours drive by car, really worth it if you don’t have much time to spend.
+These are just a few of the many beautiful Yorke Peninsula beaches you can check out by touring the area.
+From Adelaide, it’s only 3 hours drive by car, really worth it if you don’t have much time to spend.
 I can highly recommend it if you are on a solo adventure around South Australia.